Blood Relations

 - A and B are siblings (brother-sister pair)

-- B is sister of C → C is sibling of B, so C is also sibling of A
+- B is sister of C → C is a sibling of B, and therefore also a sibling of A

 - C is father of D

-- Since A and C are siblings, A is D’s… uncle or aunt
+- Since A is a sibling of C, and C is D’s parent, A is D’s uncle or aunt

 Example: “Pointing to a man, a woman said, ‘His mother is the only daughter of my mother.’
 How is the woman related to the man?”